-- 37 states and the District of Columbia link at least two data systems, but only 17 states and the District have built a full P-20/workforce system linking early childhood, K-12, and postsecondary education data and workforce data.
-(Education Commission of the States, 2016) - Only four states-Kentucky, Maryland, Massachusetts, and Wisconsin-include information on their report cards about the number of students entering the workforce after high school.
+37 states and the District of Columbia link at least two data systems, but only 17 states and the District have built a full P-20/workforce system linking early childhood, K-12, and postsecondary education data and workforce data.
+(Education Commission of the States, 2016)

+- 29 states paint a picture of education access and equity on their report cards by publishing measures including attendance, discipline rates, school safety, climate, and access to advanced coursework. - Only four states-Kentucky, Maryland, Massachusetts, and Wisconsin-include information on their report cards about the number of students entering the workforce after high school.